Allegheny-Computer-Science-102-F2020/computer-science-102-fall-2020-lab-1-EstebanMendez01/writing/reflection.md

 ## What was the greatest technical challenge that you faced and how did you overcome it?

-The greatest technical challenge that I faced was that the program was not working and it was not letting me do the ssh key and to add it to the VS Code, so what I di dis to reach out to a Technical Leader to help me solve my problem, but before that I searched of what may the problem be.
+The greatest technical challenge that I faced was that the program was not working and it was not letting me do the ssh key and to add it to the VS Code, so what I did dis to reach out to a Technical Leader to help me solve my problem, but before that I searched of what may the problem be.
+But before that I was trying searching in the internet the problem, but there was not a single clear solution for me to make.
 Finally We solved it by just moving the folder and put it in a spot that the computer has access to.

 ## After completing this assignment, what is task that you want to practice more?
 Why?

 The task I want to practice more is the fact of using git, since I never used it before I need to get used to it.
 It is a great resource, because you use it for everything, like cloning, commiting, pushing, which is important to have the things up to date.
+I think I will be using this throughout my major which is computer science, so it may be a great tool for learning it how to handle problems with it.
 This task is very important, because I will be using it a lot of time within the course and when I am using GitHub and Git.

 ## After completing this assignment, what is one experience for which you are grateful?